Heathrow Terminal 4: Closure during the COVID-19 pandemic

-In 2020, all flights from Terminal 4 were suspended as a result of the COVID-19 pandemic.
+In 2020, all flights from Terminal 4 were suspended due to the COVID-19 pandemic.
 Consequently, rail and tube services to Terminal 4 station were withdrawn; TfL Rail services were diverted to T5.
 Heathrow also closed one of its runways in response to the drop in flights.
-In June 2021, Terminal 4 reopened as a terminal for passengers arriving from red list countries only.
-The rail and underground station remained closed back then.
+In June 2021, Terminal 4 reopened as a terminal for passengers arriving from red-list countries only.
+The rail and underground stations remained closed at that time.

 On 23 February 2022, Heathrow CEO John Holland Kaye announced that Heathrow Terminal 4 was to reopen in time for the summer travel peak in July.
-It was later announced that the Terminal will reopen on June 14.
+It was later announced that the Terminal would reopen on 14 June.

 Usage

+British Airways use (1986-2008)

+British Airways was a prominent user of this terminal until its move to Terminal 5 in 2008.
+However, despite the airline being based there, Terminal 4 was also used by Qantas until its move to Terminal 3.

 SkyTeam

-Terminal 4 is the base of the remaining SkyTeam members: China Eastern Airlines, ITA Airways, Kenya Airways, Korean Air, Saudia, TAROM and Vietnam Airlines.
-China Eastern Airlines has transferred to this terminal on 1 November 2022 from Terminal 2 and all other SkyTeam members have transferred to this terminal in June or July 2022 from either Terminal 2 or 3.
-However, it is not used by Aeroméxico, Air France, Delta Air Lines, KLM, Middle East Airlines, Virgin Atlantic (all Terminal 3 only) and China Airlines (Terminal 2 only).

-Delta Air Lines vacated to Terminal 3 on 14 September 2016 to ease connections with partner Virgin Atlantic.
-Air France and KLM vacated to Terminal 3 on 24 August 2021 to be with Delta and Virgin Atlantic.
-Air France and KLM will return to Terminal 4 on 26 March 2023.
-However, Delta and Virgin Atlantic announced they would stay at Terminal 3.

-Oneworld
+Terminal 4 is the base for SkyTeam members except Aeroméxico, Virgin Atlantic, and China Airlines (all Terminal 3 only) alongside Scandinavian Airlines and Middle East Airlines (both uses Terminal 2).
+Delta Air Lines was a mainstay at Terminal 4 until it later joined these carriers at Terminal 3 on September 14, 2016 for easier connectivity with Virgin Atlantic.

+Others

-Three Oneworld members fly out of Terminal 4, Malaysia Airlines, Royal Air Maroc and Qatar Airways.
-All have joined the alliance since moving to Terminal 4.
-Sri Lankan Airlines formerly operated from Terminal 4 but shortly after it joined Oneworld in 2014 it transferred its flights to Terminal 3.
+Four Oneworld members fly out of Terminal 4: Malaysia Airlines, Royal Air Maroc, Qatar Airways, and Oman Air.
+Sri Lankan Airlines formerly operated from Terminal 4 but shortly after it joined Oneworld in 2014, it transferred its flights to Terminal 3.

-Star Alliance

-No Star Alliance airlines currently have presence in Terminal 4.

-Previously, Air India moved its flights to Terminal 2 on 25 January 2017 after joining Star Alliance in 2014.
-United Airlines also previously operated from this terminal until it moved to Terminal 2 on 4 June 2014.

-Vanilla Alliance

-Terminal 4 is also capable to handle airlines from the Vanilla Alliance, U-FLY Alliance or Value Alliance.
-Air Mauritius, a founding member of the Vanilla Alliance, is the only airline from the Vanilla Alliance operating from this terminal.